First Nations Hop Setters along the Grand River in Preston | Photo credit: Cambridge Archives

 Courtesy of the Waterloo Region Museum

 Next came the Six Nations People in the late 1700s.
 Chief Thayendanega, better known as Joseph Brant, was the primary negotiator with the British over the sale of land six miles on each side of the river in 1784.
 Some of these land rights still remain in dispute.
 Now the Six Nations reside mainly south of Waterloo Region in the Brantford area, named after Joseph Brant himself.
-But some traditions survive with the Waterloo Aboriginal Centre at St. Pauls University College in Waterloo (the St. Paul’s 14th Annual Pow Wow is happening in Waterloo on September 23, 2017), local endeavours like Mino Ode Kwewak N’Gamowak (Good Hearted Women singers), a music and drumming group including indigenous women who perform locally in support of charity groups, and an authentic experience at Native powwows held on the Six Nations Reserve.
+But some traditions survive with the Waterloo Aboriginal Centre at St. Pauls University College in Waterloo, local endeavours like Mino Ode Kwewak N’Gamowak (Good Hearted Women singers), a music and drumming group including indigenous women who perform locally in support of charity groups, and an authentic experience at Native powwows held on the Six Nations Reserve.

 The river continued it’s tradition of significance nearly 200 years ago as European settlers began arriving in Waterloo Region.
 Immigrants from England, Scotland and Europe brought their traditional skilled trades of milling, weaving, woodworking, leatherwork and brewing to the region, and riverside mills and villages sprang up along the river in the mid 1800s.
 Architectural influences survive in former villages like Preston, Speedsville, Hespeler, Galt, Bridgeport and Doon, with many original buildings, stone mills and bridges still standing.
 Some villages offer historical walks and you can visit unique structures not normally open to the public at the annual Doors Open event, or visit Doon Heritage Village, which realistically recreates life in these times, on the river in the Doon area in 1914.